 You can learn more about our language at www.chumashlanguage.com

-On Saturday, September 13, a group of descendents from various Chumash nations embarked upon a tomol channel crossing for a sacred site gathering and a time for celebration.
+On September 26, 27, and 28, a group of descendents from various Chumash nations will be embarking upon a tomol channel crossing for a sacred site gathering and a time for celebration.

 Reginald Pagaling, a tribal elder from the Santa Ynez Band of Chumash Indians, represented our band as a member of the main crew in this exciting venture.